kubernetes/test-infra/README.md

 The test-infra repository contains a collection of tools for testing Kubernetes and displaying Kubernetes tests results.
 See also [CONTRIBUTING.md](CONTRIBUTING.md).

+See the [architecture diagram](docs/architecture.svg) for an overview of how the different services interact.

 ## Viewing test results

 * The [Kubernetes TestGrid](https://k8s-testgrid.appspot.com/) shows historical test results.